Dquez/regressions/README.md

 # Regressions

-Regressions is a multivariate linear regression algorithm that predicts the mpg of a car based on certain values, namely horsepower, weight, and displacement.
+Regressions is a multivariate regression algorithm that predicts the MPG of a car based on certain values, namely horsepower, weight, and displacement.
+It’s broken into three separate types of regression, denoted by their folder names: Linear, Logistic and Multinominal.
+There’s also and image classification algorithm.

 ## Built With